BonsaiDen/substrat/README.md

     The optional`tags` array can be used to replace the default tags used in mustache templates with custom ones. e.g. `['<%', '%>']`.

+    If `virtual` is set to `true` the tasks will not generate an actual file on disk, but rather a virtual which essentially replaces the `src` for the duration of the build.
+This allows templated files to be picked up by concators and other tasks.

     __Example: Rendering configuration file with custom tags to keep it JSHint friendly__